devDabo/todo_app/README.md

 # MERN Todo App

 This is a simple MERN (MongoDB, Express, React, Node.js) todo app that allows users to manage their daily tasks efficiently.
 The app provides a user-friendly interface to create, edit, and delete todo items.
-In the future it will support marking tasks as completed.
+This app also supports marking tasks as completed.

 ## Table of Contents